 SUNRISE: Long Branch Beach or Boardwalk

-You’ll be surprised how many people salute the sunrise at 6:30-7:00am.
-Watch that ball of fire emerge from its watery bed with others.
+You’ll be surprised how many people salute the sunrise at 5:30 or so (6:30 in winter).
+Watch that ball of fire emerge from its watery bed with groups of others.
 It’s the best show of the day and a reason those who move here will never leave.

 SHOP: Shops at Pier Village

-It’s so delightful to find non-franchise boutiques in a sort of commercial development.
-I spied funky, tiny jeans (mostly for Junior size) and other youthful wear at Molly & Zoey, and found everything for the beach at Sundaze.
+It’s so delightful to find non-franchise boutiques in a sort of commercial development – the Shops at Pier Village.
+I spied funky, tiny jeans (mostly for Junior size) and other youthful wear at Molly & Zoey, and found great treats for my grand-dog at Doggie Sweets.
+There’s a sunglasses shop, a bookstore, and more to peruse.
+Check out what’s new.

 DO/SHOP: West Long Branch